 The Victim Service Providers of the State's Attorney's Office are available to provide assistance to those persons victimized by defendants through criminal acts.
 They will appear in court with the victim and help them to understand the criminal justice system.
 Victim Service Providers act as contact resources, to help direct the victims to counseling services, victim's compensation programs, or other aspects of the justice system.
 Victim Service Providers also regularly meet with victims, inform them of any developments in the case and act as a liaison between the attorney and the victim.

 A Homicide Survivor Support group meets monthly.
-If you are interested or have any questions about this group, please contact Barb Stone at 815-319-4700 or email@example.com
+If you are interested or have any questions about this group, please contact Jody Miller at 815-319-4700 or email@example.com

 Crimes of child sexual abuse are among the most devastating of offenses.
 Through their criminal acts, child sexual abuse offenders can inflict severe physical, emotional and psychological trauma on their victims.
 The effects can be long-lasting and the healing process can be an arduous one.